Rugby Park: Expansions and renovations

 The "new" Rugby Park opened to fans in 1899 with a home game for Kilmarnock F.C. against Celtic F.C. which finished in a 2–2 draw.
 It was Kilmarnock F.C.'s first match in the top tier of Scottish football, having won the Second Division the previous season.
 The new Rugby Park pitch had been moved south-westwards and a new grandstand for spectators being built, which was designed by football stadium architect Archibald Leitch.
 Delays to the construction by joinery strikes caused workers to still be working on finishing the grandstand on the morning of the first match at the new stadium with Celtic.
 The grandstand was extended in 1914 and was extensively re-modelled and re-roofed in 1961.

-In 1940, Rugby Park was requisitioned by the War Department for use as a fuel storage area, due to its proximity to the Kilmarnock railway station and the ability for fuel tanks to be assembly underneath the stadium pitch.
+In 1940, Rugby Park was requisitioned by the War Department for use as a fuel storage area, due to its proximity to the Kilmarnock railway station and the ability for fuel tanks to be assembled underneath the stadium pitch.
 The clubs board of directors "reluctantly" agreed to the requisition of the stadium, announcing the suspension of playing "for the duration".
 In the Summer of 1944, the War Department prepared to hand Rugby Park over to the board of directors at Kilmarnock Football Club.
 Having done so, the stadium, pitch and grandstand were found to be in an undesirable state after four years of military use.
 The club eventually received compensation from the government and the War Department for the damage caused.
 Work commenced on repairing the stadium, with Italian prisoners of war being used to build up the terracing.

 On 28 October 1953, floodlights began operating at Rugby Park and were officially opened between a friendly; Manchester United F.C. and Kilmarnock F.C. which results in 3–0 win for Manchester United.
 The official recorded attendance at the game was 12,639 at Rugby Park.
 A new grandstand was built in 1961, with space to accommodate 4,000 spectators.
 Kilmarnock manager Willie Waddell commented on the developments at Rugby Park; "to be a top grade club, you must have top grade accommodation".